 On the cheaper end of the market, there are wedding dress outlets who sells discounted wedding dresses.
 They are usually priced between £400 to £1000.
-However, the quality of the dresses generally are not as good as the designer dresses, often you need to purchase separate undergarments like corsets or underskirts to support the shape of the dress while most high-end dresses will have these under layers built in.
 Outlets buy wedding dresses in bulk and sell the wedding dress stock they have, so if one style in your size is sold out, they may not be able to order that until they need to arrange another bulk order.
 So you may find limited choices for dresses in your size.

 Wedding dresses will often need alterations unless they are bespoke or made-to-measure as they are unlikely to be a perfect fit.
-When I asked the bridal shops how much the alterations cost, they varied a lot.
-So let’s break down the cost of alterations.
+The alterations cost varies a lot.
+Let’s break it down.

 The two most basic alterations are taking in the hem and taking in the sides.

 If your dress is too long, then you need to alter the hem, you should expect to spend between £75 to £150, the more layers your dress has, the more expensive it will be.